-Well, if you're going to be a liar, then I suppose one more lie isn't going to hasten your way to hell.
+Well, if you're going to be a liar, then I suppose one more isn't going to hasten your way to hell.

-And there are of course, varying degrees of lies.
+And there are, of course, varying degrees of lies.

 Like the one we should all acknowledge, "I only lied to protect YOU."

 And from what?
 Responsibility?
 Ownership?
 Dirty deeds?
 Insecurity?
-There are almost as many reasons to lie, as there are lies themselves (which is good news...to know we will never run out).
+There are almost as many reasons to lie as there are lies themselves (which is good news...to know we will never run out).

-The correct (but far from the right way) being to feign guilt and remorse, but to never actually feel them.
-This feeling of lightening the load of guilt, by dumping the bitter truth upon the victim by being honest (only when caught please) does not however last, and soon we are again covered in the filth that exudes from the guilt and shame we deny but is by and large, inescapable.
+The correct (but far from the right) way is to feign guilt and remorse, but never actually feel them.
+This feeling of lightening the load of guilt, by dumping the bitter truth upon the victim by being honest (only when caught, please), does not, however, last, and soon, we are again covered in the filth that exudes from the guilt and shame we deny, but is by and large, inescapable.